• I need help with

 BLOG

-The common perception is that this stems from a rigid stance on what makes a ‘successful’ employee.
-The concept is often associated with attributes such as communication skills, emotional intelligence, and the ability to ‘fit in’ to the workforce.
+According to the National Autistic Society’s work data, just 16% of autistic adults in the UK are in full-time paid employment and only 32% are in some kind of paid work.
+Some of this stems from a rigid stance on what makes a “successful” employee.
+The concept is often associated with attributes such as communication skills, emotional intelligence, and the ability to “fit in” to the workforce.

 In this case, the organisation must always attempt to make reasonable adjustments where necessary and applicable.
 This will enable the candidate to perform in a manner that suits their strengths and personality to the greatest extent possible.

-Due to the often-complex nature of disorders such as autism, the role of management is critical here.
+It’s good business practice to create a company culture that accepts, promotes, and nurtures neurodiversity.
+Due to the often-complex nature of disorders such as autism, the role of effective management is critical.

-While individuals with such disorders can sometimes come across as, for instance, abrupt or aggressive, managers who have received proper awareness training will be far better equipped to recognise this and handle the situation in a more pragmatic manner.
+While individuals with such disorders can sometimes come across as, for instance, abrupt or highly introverted, managers who have received professional awareness training will be far better equipped to recognise this and handle the situation in a more pragmatic manner.

 Not only is this likely to result in a quicker and better resolution, but the recognition and understanding itself is likely to instil a feeling of acceptance and appreciation among neurodiverse employees, which in turn can lead to better engagement and performance.

 The working environment is another key area when it comes to neurodiversity.
-Hypersensitivity, for instance, is a common characteristic among individuals with autism and Asperger’s, and so it may be necessary for certain adjustments to be made in order to create a more inclusive workplace.
+Hypersensitivity, for instance, is a common characteristic among individuals with autism and so it may be necessary for certain reasonable adjustments to be made in order to create a more inclusive workplace.

 But no matter the specific issue, the common thread here is the need to make adjustments where reasonable and necessary.
 A willingness to do this by the organisation will, over time, serve to create an environment that is conducive with success and happiness for neurodiverse employees.